DontTrustVerifyOrg/gig-gossip/README.md

 With Gig-Gossip, customers and service providers connect directly through a P2P network, negotiate prices on a free market, and make secure payments using Bitcoin and the Lightning Network.
 This eliminates the need for centralized platforms and intermediaries, creating a more efficient and cost-effective marketplace.

-Gig-Gossip Protocol: Decentralized P2P Gig Economy
 ==================================================

-Gig-Gossip is a decentralized, peer-to-peer protocol for gig economy applications, such as ride-sharing and freelance work.
-The protocol enables direct communication, negotiation, and secure payments using Bitcoin and the Lightning Network, all without central intermediaries.

 This repository contains the reference implementation of the Gig-Gossip protocol, as well as resources and documentation for developers.